jaredmtdev/gather/README.md

 go get github.com/jaredmtdev/gather
 ```

+## Stability

+This project is pre-v1.0.
+The API may change between **minor** versions.
+We will guarantee SemVer versioning start from `v1.0.0`.

 ## API at a glance

 - Workers: start a worker pool that consumes an input channel and returns an output channel